 It has excellent benefits as it aids digestion and prevents heart-related diseases.

-The fibers are also necessary for a healthy heart through regulating the amounts of excess cholesterol in guinea pigs.
+The fibers are also necessary for a healthy heart by regulating the amounts of excess cholesterol in guinea pigs.

 Vitamin B6 is significant for the health of your guinea pig regardless of their age or size.

-Guinea pigs do not manufacture this vitamin in their bodies; therefore, you must ensure you get enough food.
+Guinea pigs do not produce this vitamin in their bodies but have to get it through food.

 For the production of red blood cells and hemoglobin, vitamin B6, and other crucial elements such as fats, proteins, and carbohydrates are essential for body functions.